 Association / assembly rights

-Internationally, Qatar boasts a relatively free press, particularly embodied by al-Jazeera, the powerful network established in 1996 by the former emir.
-However, observers have long noted that the network is much more restrained in reporting on Qatar than it is on events abroad and that its reporting mostly aligned with Qatari foreign policy.
+With regard to international issues, Qatar’s press is relatively free.
+In this sense, it is largely embodied by Al-Jazeera, the powerful network established in 1996 by the former emir.
+However, observers have long noted that the network is far more restrained when reporting on Qatar than when covering events abroad, and that its reporting is strongly aligned with Qatari foreign policy – although the English version, at least, has not shied away in the past from reporting on the plight of foreign workers in the country.

 Freedom of expression